friendsofagape/usfm-editor/README.md

 ## Roadmap
 This is currently a beta release, with several improvements planned:

-#### Framework
-Being based on [Slate](https://github.com/ianstormtaylor/slate), usfm-editor is subject to the instability of that project (and likewise reaps the benefits of its continuous innovation).
-The current release of usfm-editor is built with Slate 0.57.1.

 #### Tags
 The number of USFM tags supported is very low (`\id \c \v \p \s`).
 Supporting more tags is a priority.
 (For now though, your documents are safe: Unsupported